When is distribution?

 What if I’m an A week and I can’t come this week?
 What if I’m ever out of town?
 Can I switch?

-We are going to set up a Google Group for members to switch or you can post a message to our Facebook page if you ever want to switch weeks.
+We set up a Google Group each season for members to switch or you can post a message to our Facebook page if you ever want to switch weeks.

 What about the volunteering requirement?